2008 Haltemprice and Howden by-election: Candidate with no ballot paper description

-David Icke said he would stand for election under the slogan "Big Brother – the Big Picture", but that if elected he would refuse to take the oath of allegiance to the Queen in order to take up his seat.
+Conspiracy theorist David Icke said he would stand for election under the slogan "Big Brother – the Big Picture", but that if elected he would refuse to take the oath of allegiance to the Queen in order to take up his seat.
 He opted to declare neither a party affiliation nor "Independent", so appeared on the ballot paper with no party label.
 Icke told the VoteWise website he had "no politics", and David Davis had a "lot he doesn't yet see".

 Not standing

 Liberal Democrats

-Nick Clegg, the leader of the Liberal Democrats, announced that his party would not field a candidate in the by-election as the issue of civil liberties transcended party politics and the Liberal Democrats supported Davis's position on the issue, but he said that the party intended to contest the seat as normal at the next general election.
+Nick Clegg, the leader of the Liberal Democrats, announced that his party would not field a candidate in the by-election as the Liberal Democrats supported Davis's position on civil liberties, but he said that the party intended to contest the seat as normal at the next general election.
 The Liberal Democrats came second in the 2005 and 2010 general elections in this seat and fourth in the 2015 general election.

 Labour Party

 The Labour Party also declared that it would not contest the by-election.
-In the immediate aftermath of Davis's decision, Prime Minister Gordon Brown called the by-election a "farce", and Davis's opposite number, Home Secretary Jacqui Smith said the Conservative Party was in "disarray".
-In a statement on the Labour Party's website, NEC Chair, Dianne Hayter, said: "This is a phoney by-election that is completely unnecessary and the Labour Party will not be taking part in what is a political stunt".
+In the immediate aftermath of Davis's decision, Prime Minister Gordon Brown called the by-election a "farce", and Home Secretary Jacqui Smith said the Conservative Party was in "disarray".
+In a statement on the Labour Party's website, NEC Chair Dianne Hayter, said: "This is a phoney by-election that is completely unnecessary and the Labour Party will not be taking part in what is a political stunt".